smartheim/core/README.md

 ## Maintainer: Core Deployment

+Update the CHANGELOG file before releasing!
 Use shell scripts that are found in `scripts/`:

 * build.sh: Cross compile for x86_64, armv7l, aarch64 as static musl binaries
 * deploy.sh: Deploy to Github Releases and Github Package Registry (Docker container)